mpriestley/dream-analysis/README.md

 * **Plots a network of named entities** (people, places), where nodes represent names and links represent the occurrence of these entities together in the same dream.

 I suggest having a corpus of at least 100 diary entries to work with (the repository includes an example dream diary).
-The functionality could be adapted to work on a normal diary, by adding the LIWC population baselines for expressive writing. (let me know if this would be useful to you!)
+The functionality could be adapted to work on a normal diary, by adding the LIWC population baselines for expressive writing.